GRIDAPPSD/GOSS-GridAPPS-D/.github/issue_template.md

-NOTE issues are for bugs/feature requests not support.
-Please ask at https://stackoverflow.com/questions/tagged/volttron for help

 ### Description of Issue
 <!-- Describe your issue and tell us how to reproduce it (include any useful information). -->